Oh, snap: Next-gen Snapchat Spectacles are here, and they're faster, sleeker, and 100% more water resistant than the originals.

 In terms of their basic shape, the new Spectacles look almost identical to the originals, with round lenses and a shallow arch.
 The new version is sleeker and smaller in the right spots: They are more comfortable to wear, since the temple area of the frame, where the camera technology is housed, is about one-third smaller than it was in the first generation (in the photos above, the Spectacles on the left are the 2016 version, while the ones on the right are the 2018 version).
 The yellow charging case is also significantly smaller.

-As for how to buy a pair, Snapchat has abandoned its Snapbots in favor of a more traditional and — as evidenced by the first run — smarter sales approach: Everyone can buy the shades online starting today.
+As for how to buy a pair, Snapchat has abandoned its Snapbots in favour of a more traditional and — as evidenced by the first run — smarter sales approach: Everyone can buy the shades online starting today.

 The new Spectacles look less like a gimmick, and more like a legitimate pair of quality sunglasses.